petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 ### The Selection Tool

-The Selection Tool is the primary tool used in GEF and is often the default for an application.
+<span style="background:#fff88f">The Selection Tool is the primary tool used in GEF and is often the default for an application</span>.
 The selection tool is unique in its ability to delegate.
 It obtains a helper called a `DragTracker` from an editpart or handle below the mouse when a drag occurs.
 A drag is defined as a mouse button being pressed, its being released, and any events that occur in between.
 Events are forwarded to the delegate so that the drag can be handled differently based on where and how the drag originated.
 For example, clicking on a handle may result in resizing a shape, or moving the end of a connection.
 Clicking on an editpart typically drags that part to a new location or parent.

 ![](_assets/selectsequence.gif)